yiisoft/yii2/docs/guide/upgrade-from-v1.md

 a class like `yii\web\Request` can be autoloaded by Yii.
 If you use a third party library such as Zend Framework, you may define a path alias `@Zend` which refers to its installation directory and Yii will be able to autoload any class in this library.

+More on path aliases can be found in the [Basic concepts section](basics.md).

 View